 Section A - details about the student

 Applications for students with an Education the 0-25 Special Educational Needs Tea will attend.
 Please tell us if this student h YES / NO

 Schools are not obliged to admit a student who has been Permanently Excluded from school twice with the most recent exclusion being in the last 2 years.
 Please tell us if this student has been twice Permanently Excluded.
 YES / NO

-Which year group are you applying for?
+Which year group are you applying for ?
 Year 12 / 13

 Forename(s)

 Surname

 Date of Birth

 Gender

 Current school or setting

 Home address with postcode

 This must be where you live and from where you will attend sixth form.
 If you expect to move from this address before admission, you must let us know.
 We will confirm with you whether a change of address is accepted and whether evidence is required.

-New address if moving, with
+New address if moving, with postcode

-postcode Moving date
+Moving date

-Is this student in the Care of a Local Authority or was he or she in the Care of a Local Authority before immediately being adopted or made the subject of a Child Arrangements Order or a Special Guardianship Order?
-If so, please give contact details Section B - details about the a If you are the student and you are submitting the application, you do not need to answer the following questions in this section.
-Forename Surname Address if different to the student Email address Daytime telephone number Relationship to the student Do you have parental responsibility for this student?
-YES / NO Is this student subject to a private fostering arrangement?
-YES / NO Is there another person or body (such a this application?
-YES / NO Is there a court order in place that might affect this application?
-YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the application Is this student eligible for sibling priority here?
-YES / NO If so, please tell us the sibling's name and date of birth Does this student live in the catchment area?
-YES / NO Is this student the child of a member of staff working here?
-YES / NO You must provide details of the member o You can give reasons for your preference below if you wish: To a our give reasons for your preferen
+uthority or was he or she in the Care of a ng adopted or made the subject of a Child dianship Order?
+YES / NO If so, please give contact details Section B - details about the a pplicant If you are the studen nt and you are submitting the application, wer the following questions in this section Forename 9 4 1 1 1 1 1 1 1 1 1 1 Surname Address if different to the student Email address Daytime telephone number Relationship to the student Do you have parental responsibility for this student?
+YES / NO Is this student subject to a private fost ering arrangement?
+YES / NO Is there another person or body (such a this application? as a Local Authority) who might object to YES / NO Is there a court order in place that migl nt affect this application?
+YES / NO If you have answered YES to any of the previous 3 questions, please give details Section C - details about the application Is this student eligible for sibling 1 prior YES / NO If so, please tell us the sibling's name and date of birth Does this student live in the catchment t area, shown in the map 2 ?
+YES / NO